cooscoos/bread/beginner_wholewheat_loaf.md

 As per [white loaf](./beginner_white_loaf.md) with a few tweaks because whole-wheat doughs:

-- ferment faster
+- ferment faster, and;
-- are less elastic
+- are less elastic.

 So: